 The number of residents at the Onondaga Center changes frequently, since we regularly release short term rehabilitation residents who have completed their therapy.
 However, from time to time we may be at full capacity and in those instances, there could be a brief wait for admittance.
 Submitting your application as early as possible is the best way to ensure that we will have a bed available for you in the desired date.

 Onondaga Center accepts Medicare, Medicaid, private insurance and privately paying residents, though the vast majority of our residents’ expenses are paid by either Medicare or Medicaid.
 Individual costs are based on a variety factors, but primarily on the type of room (single/double/multi-bed) and the level of care each resident requires.
-Costs can range from $300 per day to upwards of $750 for more complicated care.
+The cost varies depending upon the services required.
 One of our admissions counselors would be happy to note the conditions that apply to your particular case, evaluate the insurance coverage available to you, and discuss your personal situation in detail, with no obligation whatsoever.

 We accept Medicaid-pending residents under most circumstances.
 Our admissions counselor can review your personal situation and our guidelines to see if you qualify for a Medicaid-pending admission.